georgehara/Arca/README.md

 You can take a look at an existing attribute, like `BoundedContextAttribute` from the `Attributes.Specialized` package.
 This attribute has some parameters that the extension uses to load some data from the application's configuration (file), so it's a good example for a more complex registration scenario.

 The associated extension is `ExtensionForBoundedContextAttribute` from the `Extensions.Specialized` package.

+## SUPPORT FOR DEPENDENCY INJECTION

+Dependency injection support is provided by the `InstantiatePerContainerAttribute`, `InstantiatePerScopeAttribute` and `InstantiatePerInjectionAttribute` attributes from the `Attributes.DependencyInjection` package.
+The attributes register the classes, in the dependency injection container, for instantiation per container, scope or injection.

+In the terminology of Microsoft's dependency injection container, the instantiation per container is known as "singleton" (even though it's not a singleton per process), while the instantiation per injection is known as "transient".

+### DEPENDENCIES REGISTERED BY DEFAULT

+When dependency injection is used, ARCA adds the following components to the instantiation registry (`IServiceCollection`), to be instantiated per container through the instance provider (`IServiceProvider`):
+* `IGlobalInstanceProvider`
+* `IInstanceProvider`

+You can add any of these interfaces as parameters to the constructors of your classes, so they can be injected by the dependency injection container.

+## SUPPORT FOR SCOPES

+In applications which are not based on client requests, like test projects and desktop applications, the dependency injection container may throw exceptions if you try to instantiate dependencies which were registered to be instantiated per scope.
+This is because, in such a context, the instantiation per client request is meaningless, and those dependencies should be either:
+* Retrieved from a scope, which is recommended.
+* Registered to be instantiated per container.
+This can be done when you call `Register`, by passing `true` to the `instantiatePerContainerInsteadOfScope` parameter of the `InstantiationRegistry` constructor.

+Scopes can be managed with an implementation of `ScopeManager`; you also have to implement either `IScopeNameProvider` (if the scope name is set from outside the provider) or `IScopeNameResolver` (if the scope name is set from inside the resolver).
+On the implementation, apply the `ScopeManagerAttribute` attribute so that ARCA can automatically add it to the dependency injection registry.
+See the `SampleForTenantScope` test for an example.

+Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaceable) through `IHttpContextAccessor.HttpContext.RequestServices`.

+## SUPPORT FOR MIDDLEWARE

+Middleware support is provided by the `ChainMiddlewarePerContainerAttribute`, `ChainMiddlewarePerScopeAttribute` and `ChainMiddlewarePerInjectionAttribute` attributes from the `Attributes.Specialized` package.
+The attributes register the middleware, in the dependency injection container, for instantiation per container, scope or injection.

+The middleware class must implement the `IMiddleware` interface, and must have applied on it one of the attributes above.
+Then, when it's time to call it in the request pipeline, ASP.NET will instantiate it through the dependency injection container.

+Before you call the `Configure` manager method, call the `AddMiddlewareRegistry` extension method, on the manager. `Configure` must be called before calling the `IApplicationBuilder.UseEndpoints` extension method!

+Note: If the order of the middleware in the pipeline matters, use the `Prioritize` manager option.

+## SUPPORT FOR CQRS

+CQRS support is provided by various attributes from the `Attributes.Specialized` package.

+To benefit from the CQRS support, do the following in your application:
+* Implement the `ICommandHandlerRegistry` interface and apply the `CommandHandlerRegistryAttribute` attribute on it.
+* Implement the `IDomainEventHandlerRegistry` interface and apply the `DomainEventHandlerRegistryAttribute` attribute on it.
+* Implement the `IIntegrationEventHandlerRegistry` interface and apply the `IntegrationEventHandlerRegistryAttribute` attribute on it.
+* Apply the `CommandHandlerAttribute` attribute to every command handler.
+* Apply the `DomainEventHandlerAttribute` attribute to every domain event handler.
+* Apply the `IntegrationEventHandlerAttribute` attribute to every integration event handler.

+The result will be that:
+* The handler registries are automatically filled with the marked handlers.
+* The marked handler registries and handlers are registered for dependency injection.

+## SUPPORT FOR MOCKING

+Mocking support doesn't depend on the testing framework.

+### AUTOMATED MOCKING

+Use automated mocking in unit tests during which you need all the registered classes to be generically mocked.

+Automated mocking for unit testing is supported for all the classes registered by the manager.

+When the instantiation registries are added to the manager, an automated mocker can be specified as an implementation of the `IAutomatedMocker` interface from the `Abstractions.DependencyInjection` package.
+This interface contains two methods:
+* `MustAvoidMocking`: Must return `true` if the automated mocking must be avoided for some classes.
+Return `true` for the classes that must preserve their production implementation even during testing.
+* `GetMock`: Must return the mock implementation.
+This is called only for the types for which `MustAvoidMocking` returns `false`.
+A basic version for NSubstitute can do this: `return Substitute.For( new Type[] { type }, new object[ 0 ] );`

+See the `AutomatedMocker` class from the `Automated.Arca.Tests` project for a default implementation.
+The `GetMock` method returns `true` if any of the following is true:
+* The type is not an interface.
+NSubstitute can mock (well) only interfaces.
+* The type is an implementation of any of the following interfaces: `ITenantManager`, `ITenantNameProvider`.
+Because their implementations have attributes applied on them, they go through the dependency injection registration, so they go on the code path which mocks types, but they must not be mocked because their implementations are essential for testing.

+The `DependencyInjectionInstantiationRegistry` instantiation registry from the `Implementations.ForMicrosoft` package supports mocking only in the `ToInstantiatePerXXX` methods.
+The `AddInstancePerXXX` methods don't support it because they already receive an implementation, so its presumed that the caller knows to send a mock if it's required.

+ See the `SampleForAutomatedAndManualMocking` test for an example.

+### MANUAL MOCKING

+Use manual mocking in unit tests during which you need to use a few specific mock implementations.

+Manual mocking can be done with the `ManagerExtensions.WithManualMocking` method from the `Implementations.ForMicrosoft` package; there is no need to call the `ActivateManualMocking` method.
+This method receives a delegate parameter in which you can override the registered classes with manual mocks, by manually re-registering the mocked classes with the mock implementation (see the `overrideExisting` parameter of the `ToInstantiatePerXXX` methods).
+Once manual mocking is used, automated mocking stops.

+Microsoft's dependency injection container stops registering components once the instantiation provider (`IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called, which means that it's pointless to mock classes after `Configure` is called.

+See the `SampleForAutomatedAndManualMocking` test for an example.

 ## THREAD SAFETY